blockchyp/developer-docs/docs/index.rst

 The response includes a number of fields consumers are used to seeing on receipts such as masked PAN and auth code.

-It also includes a receiptSuggestion section that collects all EMV fields we recommend putting on your receipts.
+It also includes a receiptSuggestions section that collects all EMV fields we recommend putting on your receipts.

-Not all card brands have the same requirements, but if you always include the following data elements on all receipts, your receipts will be EMV compliant.
+Not all card brands have the same requirements, but if you always include the following data elements on all receipts, your receipts will be compliant with all card brand receipt requirements and recommendations.

 - **authCode**
 - **maskedPan**